 Sportsbooks compete with one another to offer exclusive deals to punters.
 When it comes to wagering on major sporting events, top oddsmakers offer live, or in-play, betting options.
 Not only does this bring punters closer to the action while attending a game, but it’s one way that fans watching from home can feel closer to their favorite sport.

-Today, much of the rhetoric surrounding live betting options predicts the future of this sector of sports betting.
+Today, much of the rhetoric surrounding live betting options predicts the future of this sector of sports betting or all cricket betting sites in India.
 At the moment, in-play betting is overwhelmingly conducted via a mobile device.
 But what key technologies do major sportsbooks use to put their in-game betting options ahead of the competition?

 Some platforms track your IP/location for security reasons.
 Privacyonline VPN allows you to hide your IP and surf the internet freely or even play your betting games.